stanfordnlp/stanza/_pages/installation_usage.md

 ### Controlling Devices

 Stanza is implemented to be "CUDA-aware", meaning that it will run its processors on a CUDA-enabled GPU device whenever such a device is available, or otherwise CPU will be used.
-We suggest that you run the pipeline on GPU devices for maximum speed; however, you can force the pipeline to always run on CPU by setting `use_gpu=False` when initializing the pipeline:
+If processing a lot of text, we suggest that you run the pipeline on GPU devices for maximum speed, but Stanza also runs fine on CPU.
+You can force the pipeline to always run on CPU by setting `use_gpu=False` when initializing the pipeline:
 ```python
 nlp = stanza.Pipeline('en', use_gpu=False)
 ```